 - Slightly vary the direction of your rolling, as a perfectly straight roll may show overlap marks.
 Continue until the section is done.

 - Continue applying paint, rolling out and blending with the cut-in edge and the previous section until the ceiling is complete.

-- If you opted to paint your ceiling a brighter color, or simply feel that the white shade you chose could stand out more, a second coat may be needed.
+If you opted to paint your ceiling a brighter color or shade of white that needs to stand out, a second coat may be needed.

 - Once all coats have been applied, begin cleaning up the room.

-- Carry tools like paint rollers, brushes and paint trays to a garage sink or large tub to wash and set out to air dry.
+- Carry your paint rollers, brushes, paint trays and other supplies to a garage sink or large tub for washing.
+Clean with warm soap and water, squeezing out the paint remnants, and then use water to rinse out the soap.
+Set out to air dry.

 - Always use ceiling paint as opposed to wall paint.

 - Consider the color options.
 Standard white ceiling paint will brighten a room, but a colored ceiling may make the room seem bigger.

 - Mildew and water stains will bleed through even the best paint, so it may be necessary to use a stain-blocking primer before painting.
 Oil-based primers work best for water stains while shellac-based primers are more effective against smoke or nicotine stains.

 - If you are painting an entire room, begin with the ceiling before you paint the walls.